-Attorney General Schuette is leading the fight against this horrific crime by prosecuting the state's first-ever criminal cases under state law banning human trafficking in Michigan.
+The Michigan Attorney General is leading the fight against this horrific crime by prosecuting the state's first-ever criminal cases under state law banning human trafficking in Michigan.

 Victims of human trafficking are in bondage through force, fraud or coercion, for the purpose of sex or labor exploitation.

 Our children are especially at risk, a staggering number of human trafficking cases involve the sexual exploitation of a child.
-Attorney General Schuette, as the top law enforcement officer in Michigan, remains dedicated to protecting our children and upholding our Constitution to guarantee fundamental freedom for all.
+The Attorney General, as the top law enforcement officer in Michigan, remains dedicated to protecting our children and upholding our Constitution to guarantee fundamental freedom for all.

-When I took office in 2011, one of my early initiatives was to establish a special unit to prosecute human traffickers.
+In 2011, one of the initiatives was to establish a special unit to prosecute human traffickers.
 Since, my office has worked aggressively with law enforcement task forces to ferret out modern day slavers and put an end to their trade in human beings, especially child victims.
 We also have conducted trainings for law enforcement and prosecutors, and work with community advocates to raise awareness of this despicable crime.

 If you would like to learn more about human trafficking please explore the information below: